First indoor ice hockey game: Victoria Rink

 The Victoria Skating Rink was a long (252 × 113 ft), two-story brick edifice with a 52 ft-high pitched roof supported from within by curving wooden trusses, which arched over the entire width of the structure.
 Tall, round-arched windows punctuated its length and illuminated its interior, while evening skating was made possible by 500 gas-jet lighting fixtures set in coloured glass globes.
 At a later date, the lighting was converted to electric, making the building the first in Canada to be electrified.

 The ice surface measured 204 by 80 ft, dimensions very similar to today's National Hockey League (NHL) ice rinks.
 It was surrounded by a 10 ft-wide platform, or promenade, which was elevated approximately 1 ft above the ice surface and upon which spectators could stand or skaters could rest.
 Later, a gallery was added with a royal box for visiting dignitaries.

 At the time of its construction, the rink's location at 49 Drummond Street (now renumbered to 1187) placed it in the centre of the English community in Montreal, in the vicinity of McGill University.
 The area is known today as the "Square Mile", the area of central Montreal populated then by rich English industrialists and the budding centre of commerce in Canada.
 One block east was Dominion Square, where annual outdoor winter sporting events and later the Montreal Winter Carnival were held.
 Across the street to the east, the Windsor Hotel, a long-time centre of social life and meeting place of several sports organizations, was built in 1875.
 Nearby is old Windsor Station, which was the eastern terminus of the Canadian Pacific Railway, built in 1889.

 Game

 In 1873, James Creighton, a member of the Victoria Skating Club and a figure skating judge, started organizing sessions of shinny at the rink, played informally between members of the Club and friends.
-The rules followed were developed from the informal rules of the outdoor game played in Nova Scotia where Creighton was born and raised, and adapted to the indoors setting and the rink's size.
+The rules used were developed from the informal rules of the outdoor game played in Nova Scotia where Creighton was born and raised, and adapted to the indoor setting and the rink's size.